teamg4it/g4it/services/documentation/content/3-technical-documentation/4-backend_documentation/2-api_documentation/2-evaluation/digital_service/without_ecomind/_index.md

 The digital service data is evaluated using active criteria in the [EvaluateService class](https://github.com/G4ITTeam/g4it/blob/main/services/backend/src/main/java/com/soprasteria/g4it/backend/apievaluating/business/asyncevaluatingservice/EvaluateService.java).
-Note: active criteria here refers to the criteria set for the a digital service to calculate the impacts for.
+Note: active criteria here refers to the criteria set for a digital service to calculate the impacts for.

 ### Impact Calculation